Sheeo/Patch-Z/README.md

  - ACU dies if it gets loaded into a transport while turning

  - T3 massfab gives adjacency when turned off
+	-Fixed for T2 and T3 Mass Fabricators, as well as T1, T2, and T3 Mass Extractors, which now all lose bonuses when turned off.

  - Allow showing hotstats while watching replays